INDUSTRY INSIGHTS Β· 2026

 Modern AI agents track which questions they can't answer well, giving you insights into knowledge gaps.
 When you add new documentation, the agent instantly has access to the new information β€” no retraining needed.

-After deploying an AI support agent powered by their existing help articles and product catalogs:
+After deploying an AI support agent powered by existing help articles and product catalogs, the support lead should look for:

 Case Study: SaaS Company (Technical Support)